 Solar energy is one of smallest parts of our electricity system, but there are strong indications that could be changing.

-A rapidly increasing number of U.S. households are installing rooftop solar panels, and that’s foreshadowing a wider debate over the future role of our traditional electric grid.
-Ironically, it is a debate we’ve pretty much already had.
+The rapidly increasing number of U.S. households that are installing rooftop solar panels is foreshadowing a wider debate over the future role of our traditional electric grid.
+Ironically, it is a debate that has already taken place.

 Edison, who invented the very concept of electric power distribution, called for a decentralized, widely distributed power system with many small power plants providing low-voltage direct current (DC) electricity to nearby homes and businesses.